turingschool/curriculum/source/topics/debugging/debugger.markdown

 ## Ruby-Debug

-For detailed instructions, check out http://tutorials.jumpstartlab.com/environment/advanced_tools.html
+For detailed installation instructions, check out http://tutorials.jumpstartlab.com/topics/environment/advanced_tools.html

-The short version: if you're using 1.8.7 install `'ruby-debug'`, while on 1.9.X use `'ruby-debug19'`.
+The short version: if you're using 1.8.7 install `ruby-debug`, while on 1.9.X use `ruby-debug19`.

 ### Booting